=

 Click here for a copy of my lecture notes from today's lecture

-Click here for the roadmap template we will use in today's online office hour.
+Click here for the roadmap template.

-2. It is important to categorize the nucleophile/base with respect to nucleophile and base strength.
+1. It is important to categorize the nucleophile/base with respect to nucleophile and base strength.
 Click here for a table of nucleophiles grouped by nucleophile and base strength and a mechanism decision map.

 A) Methyl and primary haloalkanes react with the SN2 mechasnism for all nucleophiles in the table except for tBuOK. tBuOK is a srong base that is so stereically hindered it cannot undergo an SN2 reaction, so even primary haloalkanes will undergo an E2 reaction with tBuOK.